vuestorefront/vue-storefront/README.md

 The design is available in open source in the Figma file format under the URL https://www.figma.com/file/VKyqbHFI55TKIKcQlFLiVpVF/Vue-Storefront-Open-Source.

+## Concerns when hosting
+When hosting NodeJS applications there are some differences compared to, for example, hosting PHP or Java applications.
+Server Side Rendering via NodeJS can have memory leaks because of suboptimal code.
+Although core code is optimized, project specific features or misaligned hosting configuration can introduce this.
+More on how to avoid these for VueJS can be ready in [this article](https://vuejs.org/v2/cookbook/avoiding-memory-leaks.html).
+We also recommend reading about [VueJS best practices](https://blog.usejournal.com/vue-js-best-practices-c5da8d7af48d).

+ On the server we advice to run [PM2](http://pm2.keymetrics.io/) which offers features to keep your NodeJS application stable.
+When hosting on Kubernetes the checks and memory limits can be leveraged to kill unhealthy containers.
+More on hosting can be found in [the documentation](https://docs.vuestorefront.io/guide/installation/production-setup.html#production-setup-bare-vps).

 ## Other platforms
 Vue Storefront is platform agnostic which means it can be connected to virtually any CMS.
 Please take a look at [Pimcore bridge](https://github.com/DivanteLtd/coreshop-vsbridge) to give you an idea of how other platforms can be connected.
 Any support for integrating Prestashop, Shopify ... - much appreciated.